Let them praise your great and awesome name. He is Holy! Psalm 99:3

 The Burial of Jesus

 50 A man named Joseph, who was a member of the Sanhedrin, a good and righteous man 51 (he had not consented to their counsel and action), from Arimathaea, a city of the Jews, who was also waiting for the Kingdom of God.
-52 This man went to Pilate, and asked for Jesus’ body.
-53 He took it down, and wrapped it in a linen cloth, and laid him in a tomb that was cut in stone, where no one had ever been laid.
+52 This man went to Pilate and asked for Jesus’ body.
+53 He took it down and wrapped it in a linen cloth, and laid him in a tomb that was cut in stone, where no one had ever been laid.

 54 It was the day of the Preparation, and the Sabbath was drawing near.
 55 The women, who had come with him out of Galilee, followed after, and saw the tomb, and how his body was laid.
 56 They returned and prepared spices and ointments.
 On the Sabbath they rested according to the commandment.

 1 But on the first day of the week, at early dawn, they and some others came to the tomb, bringing the spices which they had prepared.
 2 They found the stone rolled away from the tomb.
-3 They entered in, and did not find the Lord Jesus’ body.
+3 They entered in and did not find the Lord Jesus’ body.
 4 While they were greatly perplexed about this, two men stood by them in dazzling clothing.

 5 Becoming terrified, they bowed their faces down to the earth.

 They said to them, “Why do you seek the living among the dead?
-6 He is not here, but is risen.
+6 He is not here, but he has risen.
 Remember what he told you when he was still in Galilee, 7 saying that the Son of Man must be delivered up into the hands of sinful men and be crucified, and the third day rise again?”

-8 They remembered his words, 9 returned from the tomb, and told all these things to the eleven and to all the rest.
+8 They remembered his words, 9 returned from the tomb and told all these things to the eleven and to all the rest.

 10 Now they were Mary Magdalene, Joanna, and Mary the mother of James.
 The other women with them told these things to the apostles.
 11 These words seemed to them to be nonsense, and they did not believe them.
 12 But Peter got up and ran to the tomb.
 Stooping and looking in, he saw the strips of linen lying by themselves, and he departed to his home, wondering what had happened.